 OBD II Data Link Connector

-The DLC or Data Link Connector is an OBD II, 16 pin, standard connector used in all automobiles manufactured since 1996.
-In today's vehicles, it's in constant communication with the CAN, or Computer Area Network.
-It provides a standard connection for automotive technicians to tap into and diagnose different onboard computers.
+The DLC or Data Link Connector is an OBD II, 16-pin, standard connector used in all automobiles manufactured since 1996.
+The ECM's electronic control modules communicate with each other using the CAN protocol.
+They share information over the CAN bus on the Computer Area Network.
+The OBD II connector provides a standard connection for automotive technicians to tap into and diagnose different onboard computers.

 Scan Tool